 The UK Intellectual Property Office could be forced to revise a practice note it issued in November 2006 after the Patents Court last week ruled that it cannot automatically ban the patenting of all computer programs

 programs are not necessarily excluded by Article 52 [of the

-This article is available to subscribers.
-Please click subscribe to read the rest of the article.
+Please make sure you log in to read the rest of the article.

 Join us nowGain FREE access to up to five free articles when you register now.